Published December 05, 2018

 4. Talk to your employees:

-Educate your employees on how to handle sensitive material, where to connect their laptops and what sort of things they should NOT be using company property for.
-Let them know that surfing the net on their downtime, especially on unsecure sites can lead to a breach down the road.
+Educate your employees on how to handle sensitive material, where to connect their laptops, and what sort of things they should NOT be using company property for.
+Let them know that surfing the net on their downtime, especially on unsecured sites, can lead to a breach down the road.
 Instruct them on which applications should or should not be used and about safe email practices, such as scanning emails before opening potential harmful ones.

 4. Software and updates:

 Also inform employees that, although a bit annoying, updating software is very important as it may include a fix to a previous security issue.
 Potential hackers could know the ins and outs of older versions of software, so having the latest version is a good security measure.

 Use a firewall (it should be offered with a good Internet route, so just turn it on) as your first layer of defense.

 Lastly, choose a security software for further protection.
 If you don’t, you could pass malware on to colleagues, clients, and customers without even knowing it- definitely not good for business.

 Invoice Home is dedicated to the security of our clients.
 We have passed strict PCI compliance procedures, use only the latest and most up-to-date security measures, and work with other companies that also share our values and beliefs about the importance of securing our own systems so that we can offer you a safe and secure way to create and maintain your invoices.
 We know that invoicing is a vital part of your company and we take this to heart while we maintain constant surveillance on our networks.

 Also, by using Invoice Home, and therefore a cloud-based storage system, you are defending your invoices and your small business as a whole from hard-drive crashes, infections by viruses, or invoices simply getting lost/stolen in the mail.